 The -a option configures auto-addition of replicas if machines hosting existing shards become unavailable.

 The only required parameters are name and numShards.
-If collection.configName is not given, it is assumed to be the same as the name of the collection.
+If collection.configName is not provided, it is assumed to be the same as the name of the collection.

 - --delete name: Deletes a collection.